dendronhq/dendron-docs/vault/pkg.dendron-plugin-views.quickstart.md

         source: "vscode",
     });
     ```
-    You can change the id to any id inside of [[dendron.dev.ref.test-workspace]] to see how different views function
+    You can change the id to any id inside of [[dev.ref.test-workspace]] to see how different views function

 - TIP: to set the theme in browser mode, you can run `env THEME={dark|light} yarn start`